scalameta/metals/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: 🚀 Feature request
 about: This issue tracker is not for feature requests.
 Please suggest your idea here https://github.com/scalameta/metals-feature-requests
-title: DO NOT OPEN FEATURE REQUEST HERE
+title: DO NOT OPEN FEATURE REQUESTS HERE
 labels: ''
 assignees: ''